 Indexes protect the pension amount

+Pension indexes are a mechanism with which pension levels are adjusted regularly against changes in wages and prices.
 There are two pension indexes: the earnings-related pension index and the wage coefficient.

 • The earnings-related pension index adjusts pensions that are already in payment against rising prices.
 Earnings-related pensions are adjusted with the earnings-related pension index at the beginning of January each year.
 The more prices have risen over the year, the more the index affects the amount of the pension.